michael-devlin/michael-devlin/README.md

 ### My Background

-I now work as a Design Lead at Citizens Advice where I've helped design design sites, web apps, and services.
+I now work as a Design Lead at Citizens Advice where I've helped design software, websites, and services.

 - 📫    Contact me: